elm/compiler/hints/type-annotations.md

 ## Annotation vs. Definition

 The most common issue is with user-defined type variables that are too general.
-So lets say you have defined a function like this:
+So let's say you have defined a function like this:

 ```elm
 addPair : (a, a) -> a